-ESEA section 4106(e)(2) requires that an LEA will prioritize the distribution of funds to schools served by the LEA:

-- i. are among the schools with the greatest needs, as determined by such LEA; - ii. have the highest percentages or numbers of children counted under section 1124(c); - iii. are identified for comprehensive support and improvement (CSI) under section 1111(c)(4)(D)(i);
+Local Educational Agency: Kent County Public Schools Grant Year: FY 2022 (use drop down) ESEA section 4106(e)(2) requires that an LEA will prioritize the distribution of funds to schools served by the LEA: i. are among the schools with the greatest needs, as determined by such LEA; ii. have the highest percentages or numbers of children counted under section 1124(c); iii are identified for comprehensive support and improvement (CCI) under section $1111(c)(A)(D)(i)$ iii. are identified for comprehensive support and improvement (CSI) under section 1111(c)(4)(D)(i);

-- are implementing targeted support and improvement (TSI) plans as described in section 1111(d)(2); or iv. - are identified as a persistently dangerous public elementary school or secondary school under section 8532.
-V.

-Prioritizing Funds to School- Required

-In rank order, i.e., first choice = highest priority, using the Federal examples above, select the LEA's priorities for distributiung funds to schools.
+iv. are implementing targeted support and improvement (TSI) plans as descri hed in section $1111(d)(2)$ ; or v. are identified as a persistently dangerous public elementary school or seco Prioritizing Funds to School- Required In rank order, i.e., first choice = highest priority, using the Federal examples above, select the LEA's priorities for distributiung funds to schools.
 Select all that apply using the drop down menu.
 Provide a statement explaining how and why the LEA prioritized funds for the selected schools.
-If selected, please define "school with the greatest need".
+If selected, please define "school with the greatest need" .
 Have the highest percentages/numbers of children counted under sec.1124(c) Interruption to face-to face instruction due to Covid-19 has resulted in systematic needs across all schools.
 Therefore, funding has been distributed for programmatic support, rather than to specific schools.
 2. Select from prioritized needs.
 3. Select from prioritized needs.
 4. Select from prioritized needs.
 5. Select from prioritized needs.

-Prioritizing Educational Equity - Required (Please describe how the LEA is prioritizing equity needs to support marginalized student groups and practices.)

-KCPS stakeholder groups and Board of Education members have identified gaps in specific student groups' academic achievement in mathematics and English Language Arts.
-Another under served and under identified student group is Gifted and Talented students.
-Data shows significant gaps in foundational reading skills.
-Early screeners, math support, support for families and early childhood development are necessary to help increase equitable services to all students and student groups.
-KCPS must strengthen Tier I programs and professional learning to address low achievement.
-Data demonstrates decreasing achievement and a larger gap between overall achievement, that that of students with disabilities, FARMS, and EL students.

-KCPS will continue to emphasize social-emotional learning (SEL) and community-building for students, staff, and families through increased wrap around services.
+Prioritizing Educational Equity - Required (Please describe how the LEA is priorit tizing equity needs to support marginalized student groups and practices.)
+KCPS stakeholder groups and Board of Education members have identified gaps in Language Arts.
+Another under served and under identified student group is Gifter skills.
+Early screeners, math support, support for families and early childhood dev and student groups.
+KCPS must strengthen Tier I programs and professional learni and a larger gap between overall achievement, that that of students with disabilit d and Talented students.
+Data shows significant gaps in foundational reading relopment are necessary to help increase equitable services to all students ing to address low achievement.
+Data demonstrates decreasing achievemen KCPS will continue to emphasize social-emotional learning (SEL) and community-building for students, staff, and families through increased wrap around services.
 Every effort will be made to reconnect, support, and build relationships as staff and students return to face to face learning.
 KCPS recognizes the importance of SEL instruction, SEL supports, and community building.
 To support reopening, Student Services have developed additional strategies, resources and recommendations/guidance for students and staff well-being.
 School crisis teams are available to assess student safety when incidents arise.
 Supporting resources and information will be provided to parents/guardians about available school and community resources.
 School counselors and social workers will present at a staff meeting to provide information on signs and symptoms of stress and suicidal ideation.
-Kent County Public Schools will continue to utilize Changing Perspectives, Second Step, Positive Connections and the Pyramid Model to address social emotional learning.
+Kent County Public Schools will continue to utilize

+Changing Perspectives, Second Step, Positive Connections and the Pyramid Model to address social emotional learning.